tinkercademy-bootcamp/chat-project-manogyasingh/exercise-1/README.md

 - When is it better to use a pointer?
+  - when you need to access the memory directly, eg, to iterate. or when you need to reassign it later. also when the target is allowed to be null.
 - When is it better to use a reference?
+  - when you want to alias something to pass in functions for it to be able to control it.
 - What is the difference between `std::string` and a C-style string?
+  - `std::string` is a class and the `std::string` objects have dynamic sizes and automatic bound checking.
+  - C-style string is a null terminated array of characters.
 - What type is a C-style string?
+  - `char[]`
 - What happens when you iterate a pointer?
+  - It moves to the next memory location.
+This usually isnt the next byte but rather jumps as many bytes as is the size of the object its pointing to.`address(p+k)=address(p)+k×sizeof(T)`
 - What are the most important safety tips to know when using pointers?
+  - Always initialise a pointer right when declaring otherwise it can point to random locations (dangling behavious) and lead to unpredictable behaviour.
+  - never dereference `nullptr`. implement checks if the code allows `nullptr` to reach locations where it may be dereferenced.
+  - Don't iterate beyond bounds.

 ## Learn Basics of Creating a C++ Project in Your IDE